 - Mandatory Move – involves reassigning the student to another housing space.

-- Removal from Residence – cancellation of the Housing and Dining Lease Agreement; the student will have 24 hours to vacate the residence hall.
+- Removal from Residence – cancellation of the Campus Living and Dining Lease Agreement; the student will have 24 hours to vacate the residence hall.

-- Ban from Housing – residents who have been removed from housing, as well as visitors whose behavior is not consistent with University expectations will be restricted from campus housing buildings, grounds, and parking areas.
+- Ban from Campus Living– residents who have been removed from housing, as well as visitors whose behavior is not consistent with University expectations will be restricted from campus housing buildings, grounds, and parking areas.
 Every effort will be made to notify the person of the ban.
 Individuals who violate the ban are subject to arrest for criminal trespass.

 Appeal of Sanction

 If a resident student strongly believes a sanction imposed is inappropriate for the violation, the student may request a review of the sanction.
-A “Request for Sanction Review” form is available from the Housing Office.
-If the sanction was imposed by a Hall Director, the form should be submitted to the Housing Office for review by the Executive Director of Housing.
-If the sanction was imposed by the Executive Director of Housing, the appeal form should be submitted to the Office of the Dean of Students (Donaghey Student Center, Room 205) within five class days of the decision.
+A “Request for Sanction Review” form is available from the Campus Living Office.
+If the sanction was imposed by a Hall Director, the form should be submitted to the Campus Living Office for review by the Director of Campus Living.
+If the sanction was imposed by the Director of Campus Living, the appeal form should be submitted to the Office of the Dean of Students (Donaghey Student Center, Room 205) within five class days of the decision.
 The student will be notified in writing of the result of the review.